alialib/alia/docs/assorted-examples.md

 </div>

 You can smooth anything that provides the basic arithmetic operators.
-Here's a smoothed view of a color:
+Here's a smoothed view of a color with a custom transition:

 [source](timing.cpp ':include :fragment=color-smoothing')